bouvet-openlab/typescript-angular-workshop/README.md

 Please follow the mini-tutorial below.

 1. With `http-server` running (see top), navigate to [http://localhost:8080/#/public](http://localhost:8080/#/public) and click the `search` button.
 A list of books should be displayed with a column for *Title* and *Author*.
-Our goal is to add a third column with the location of the book in the library.
+Our goal is to add a third column with the *Location* of the book in the library.

 2. By navigating to the [REST API documentation for retrieving All Books](http://openmockapi.azurewebsites.net/Help/Api/GET-library-book) and [invoking the endpoint](http://openmockapi.azurewebsites.net/library/book) which provides the `search` functionality with data, we see that each book has a `libraryLocation` object.